jamesaoverton/nagomi/index.md

 We also do customized [Chinese Herbal medicine](services#acupuncture--herbal-medicine) for a wide variety of concerns and ailments so you can get a targeted treatment just for what you need.
 Try it for general well being or for something specific that you’d like to focus on.

-### Summer promotion!

-Starting July 1st.
-We will have a promotion on our Eyelash extension service!

-15% OFF on our popular service Glamorous lash ($85)

-This promotion ends the end of August.

-### Price Change Update

-To our valued Nagomi clients: we are making minor changes to some of our menu pricing.
-As of May 1st, the adjustment will take effect to the following services:

-- Acupuncture
-- Herbal Medicine
-- Eyelash Extensions

-We want to take this opportunity to thank you for your loyalty to Nagomi.
-We will continue to strive to provide the best service every day.
-Stay tuned for our new and upgraded menu.

 </div>